IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 ## Change history

+#### 2022-11
+Use updated NUBASE2020 file from Filip Kondev with a few typos in the previous file being fixed.

 #### 2022-06
 New features are added, like doing a simple arithmetic calculation based on an input expression, e.g., 77CO-75NI-2*n for Q(B-2N) of 77Co.
 See the updated instruction (in the program window) for details.